Elf: Asia and Oceania

 In the animistic precolonial beliefs of the Philippines, the world can be divided into the material world and the spirit world.
-All objects, animate or inanimate, have a spirit called anito.
-Non-human anito are known as diwata, usually euphemistically referred to as dili ingon nato ('those unlike us').
+All objects, animate or inanimate, have a spirit called (diwa).
+Non-human diwa are known as diwata, usually euphemistically referred to as dili ingon nato ('those unlike us').
 They inhabit natural features like mountains, forests, old trees, caves, reefs, etc., as well as personify abstract concepts and natural phenomena.
 They are similar to elves in that they can be helpful or hateful but are usually indifferent to mortals.
 They can be mischievous and cause unintentional harm to humans, but they can also deliberately cause illnesses and misfortunes when disrespected or angered.
 Spanish colonizers equated them with elves and fairy folklore.

 Orang bunian are supernatural beings in Malaysian, Bruneian and Indonesian folklore, invisible to most humans except those with spiritual sight.
 While the term is often translated as "elves", it literally translates to "hidden people" or "whistling people".
 Their appearance is nearly identical to humans dressed in an ancient Southeast Asian style.

 In Māori culture, Patupaiarehe are beings similar to European elves and fairies.